coolusername244/bootstrap-introduction/README.md

 We have also learned how to add in more features such as a burger button to help with mobile displays

 ---
+## Update 10/04/20 - 20:54

+I have a better grasp of how to style the landing page, how to edit css in the browser and am more familiar with bootstraps library

+---